studentofodin/textileKins/README.md

 ## Explanantion of the Environment class
+The environment class simulates the reaction of a physical nonwovens production process to different setpoint values.
+The goal is to maximize the objective value, which is calculated from the process contribution margin while not violating any product quality or actor constraints.
+Domain randomization via scenarios ensures the agent can train on different production contexts and is robust to changes in the process behavior and product requirements.

 The Environment class handles all top-level interactions in this project.
 It is meant to be wrapped by another class to ensure compatibility with all kinds of different agent architectures.